bu-icsg/ProcessorFuzz/README.md

 docker load < processorfuzz_docker_img.tar
 ```
 ### ProcessorFuzz Source
-ProcessorFuzz fuzzer source for Rocket and BOOM cores are in the main brnach of this repo while the ProcessorFuzz source for fuzzing Black-Parrot processor in in the BP brnach.
+ProcessorFuzz fuzzer source for Rocket and BOOM cores are in the main branch of this repo while the ProcessorFuzz source for fuzzing Black-Parrot processor in in the BP brnach.

 ## Quick start